PlanktoScope/forklift/reference.md

 - The calendar version must conform to the semantic versioning specifications for precedence, so that versions can be compared and sequentially ordered.

 ### Package paths
-The path of a package is the pallet path joined with the subdirectory (relative to the pallet root) which contains the package's `forklift-package.yml` file.
+The path of a package is the repository path joined with the subdirectory (relative to the repository root) which contains the package's `forklift-package.yml` file.
 That subdirectory is the *package root directory*.
-For example, the pallet `github.com/PlanktoScope/pallets/core` contains a Forklift package in the subdirectory `infra/caddy-ingress`.
-The `infra/caddy-ingress` directory contains a `forklift-package.yml` file and thus is the root directory of a package which has a package path of `github.com/PlanktoScope/pallets/core/infra/caddy-ingress`.
-Note that the package path cannot be resolved as a web page URL (so for example <https://github.com/PlanktoScope/pallets/core/infra/caddy-ingress> gives a HTTP 404 Not Found error), because the package path is only resolvable in the context of a specific GitHub repository version.
+For example, the repository `github.com/PlanktoScope/device-pkgs` contains a Forklift package in the subdirectory `core/infra/caddy-ingress`.
+The `core/infra/caddy-ingress` directory contains a `forklift-package.yml` file and thus is the root directory of a package which has a package path of `github.com/PlanktoScope/device-pkgs/core/infra/caddy-ingress`.
+Note that the package path is not necessarily resolveable as a web page URL (so for example <https://github.com/PlanktoScope/device-pkgs/core/infra/caddy-ingress> gives a HTTP 404 Not Found error), because the package path is only resolvable in the context of a specific GitHub repository version.

 ## Package deployments and constraints